 Grilled bacon wrapped shrimp ingredients on a white marble board.

-• Pepper: freshly ground black pepper
+• Pepper: Freshly ground black pepper.
+Enough said.

 FAQ